 Centre of the Hungarian County

-The remains of the Kovin Fortress are located at the spot known as Grad, at the very end of the Danube backwater near the namesake town in Banat.
-This mediaeval fortification, constructed between the 11th and 12th centuries, stands atop an earlier Roman castrum.
-Built by the Hungarians, the stronghold protected the kingdom’s border from attacks by the Bulgarians, Byzantines, and later the Ottoman Empire.
-The strategic importance of Kovin for the defence of Hungary’s southern frontier led to its development as a county centre and a thriving urban and trading settlement frequently mentioned in written sources.
-Throughout history, the Kovin Fortress was the site of numerous battles before it was finally destroyed following the Treaty of Belgrade in 1739.
-Today, only a few remnants of the fortress are preserved, and they have been under state protection since 1995 as an immovable cultural property of great importance.
+The remains of the Kovin Fortress are located at a site known as Grad, at the far end of the Danube backwater near the town of Kovin in the Banat region.
+This mediaeval fortification, constructed between the 11th and 12th centuries, was built atop an earlier Roman castrum.
+Erected by the Hungarians, the stronghold served to protect the kingdom’s border from attacks by the Bulgarians, Byzantines, and later the Ottoman Empire.
+The strategic significance of Kovin for the defence of Hungary’s southern frontier led to its development as a county centre and a prosperous urban and trading settlement, frequently referenced in historical documents.
+Throughout its history, the Kovin Fortress was the site of numerous battles before it was ultimately destroyed following the Treaty of Belgrade in 1739.
+Today, only a few remnants of the fortress remain, and it has been under state protection since 1995 as an immovable cultural property of great importance.

-Due to its exceptionally favourable location, Kovin has been inhabited since the Neolithic period.
-At first, the site of Grad was home to settlements of the Starčevo culture, followed by the Vinča culture.
-By the second millennium BC, at the beginning of the Bronze Age, the initial defensive fort surrounded by a palisade was built here, providing its inhabitants with security during times of conflict.
-From then until AD 1739, spanning approximately 3,500 years, the Grad remained a prominent Danubian stronghold, changing rulers multiple times.
+Due to its exceptionally favourable location, Kovin has been inhabited since the Neolithic Period.
+Initially, the site of Grad was home to settlements of the Starčevo culture, followed by the Vinča culture.
+At the beginning of the Bronze Age, around the second millennium BC, an initial defensive fort surrounded by a palisade was constructed, providing its inhabitants with security during times of conflict.
+From that time onward, encompassing approximately 3,500 years until AD 1739, Grad remained a prominent stronghold along the Danube, changing rulers multiple times.

 ABOVE: Map of the site